ibexa/documentation-developer/docs/guide/personalization/developer_guide/content_api.md

 - Every new category path attached to the "Click" event is appended to a list of the categories of the product
 - Imported product data overwrites the collected category paths

-For example, when a product that is originally located under `%2FGarden%2F` is clicked in the "Hot Sellers" section, the category path `%2FTopSeller` is sent.
+For example, when a product that is originally located under `Garden` is clicked in the "Hot Sellers" section, the category path `TopSeller` is sent.

 #### Content items/products with no attributes